aloes-io/device-manager/docs/readme/README.md

 - Adding context to sensors with OMA schemas
 - Store devices and sensors state ( MongoDB )
 - Fast access to sensor resources ( Redis )
+- Interact with external application and share selection of devices
-- Store sensors value in timeseries ( InfluxDB )
+- Automatically store sensors value in timeseries ( InfluxDB ), in file, or trigger some timers

 [Swagger Explorer](https://supervisor.aloes.io/explorer)